JPIAMRTRIUMPH/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 ~~~
 {: .bash}

-Download the .svg and html files you have just created and open it into a webbrowser.
+Download the html file regions.html you have just created and open it into a webbrowser.